Snowmass White Paper: Quantum Aspects of Black Holes and the Emergence of Spacetime: Recent progress

 The island can be traced back to spacetime wormholes~\cite{Coleman:1988cy,Giddings:1988cx,Maldacena:2004rf} in the gravitational path integral \cite{Penington:2019kki, Almheiri:2019qdq}.
 This can be described in the context of the von Neumann entropy, but it is simpler to use the quantum purity, $\mbox{tr}\, \rho_R^2$.
 This is a convenient diagnostic for unitarity because in a pure state, $\mbox{tr} \rho_R^2 = 1$, while in a mixed state, $\mbox{tr} \,\rho_R^2 < 1$.
 Because it involves two copies of the density matrix, the purity is calculated by a gravitational path integral involving two copies of the black hole known as replicas (Figure \ref{fig:pagecurve}c).
 At early times, the purity agrees with Hawking's calculation of monotonically increasing entropy.
 However, at late times there is a dynamical transition to another saddle point in the gravitational path integral in which the two black holes are joined through their interiors by a spacetime wormhole.
 In the wormhole phase the purity is larger, and indeed it returns to unity as the black hole evaporates.
 This is consistent with a unitary final state.
 In the analogous replica calculation of the von Neumann entropy, the mouth of the wormhole becomes the island inside the black hole, and an evaluation of the wormhole action justifies the QES formula.\endnote{This idea was initially tested in a doubly-holographic model~\cite{Almheiri:2019qdq} in which the evaporating black hole was holographically dual to a higher-dimensional purely classical bulk.
 The QES formula without islands was derived earlier from the gravitational path integral in \cite{Lewkowycz:2013nqa,Barrella:2013wja,Faulkner:2013ana,Dong:2016hjy,Dong:2017xht}.}

-The appearance of the island in the entanglement wedge indicates that at late stages of the evaporation the black hole interior is encoded in the Hawking radiation.
-However, the relation between the island and the radiation constitutes a departure from the standard holographic dictionary: data in the island is not spatially connected to the radiation, so reconstruction is necessarily more subtle.
+The appearance of the island in the entanglement wedge indicates that at late stages of the evaporation the black hole interior is encoded in the Hawking radiation.\footnote{For an alternative perspective, and a discussion of subtleties that arise in separating the radiation from the black hole, see \cite{Laddha:2020kvp,Geng:2020fxl,Geng:2021hlu,Raju:2021lwh,Geng:2021mic}.} However, the relation between the island and the radiation constitutes a departure from the standard holographic dictionary: data in the island is not spatially connected to the radiation, so reconstruction is necessarily more subtle.
 A natural question, then, is what qualitatively sets apart the island -- and more generally the deep black hole interior -- from the rest of the bulk in terms of reconstruction.
 This question is at the root of decoding the black hole interior from the radiation.

 Recent developments have pointed to the central role of quantum computational complexity in understanding this issue.
 General considerations \cite{Hayden:2007cs,Harlow:2013tf,Aaronson:2016vto,Kim:2020cds} imply that decoding the Hawking radiation is exponentially complex.
 More precisely, the state of the Hawking radiation cannot be reliably distinguished from a random state by any quantum circuit whose size is polynomial in the black hole entropy.